areg-kamalyan/SoftwareStructureAndDesign/README.md

 ## Overview
 Clean Architecture is a software design approach that separates concerns into layers, making systems independent of frameworks, UI, databases, and external services.

-## Principles
+## Key rules
-- Independent of frameworks
-- Testable
-- Independent of UI
-- Independent of database
-- Independent of external agencies
-- Dependency rule: source code dependencies point inward
+### 1. Dependencies point inward
+- Outer layers depend on inner layers
+- Inner layers know nothing about outer layers
+### 2. Business logic is isolated
+- Frameworks, databases, UI are replaceable
+### 3. High-level policies do not depend on low-level details

 ## Architecture Layers

-### 1. Domain
+### 1. Domain (The Core Business)
-- Core business rules
-- Enterprise-wide logic
-- No dependencies on other layers

-### 2. Application
-- Application-specific business rules
-- Orchestrates data flow between entities and interfaces
-- Depends only on Entities

-### 3. Infrastructure
-- Converts data between Use Cases and external layers
-- Includes controllers, presenters, gateways
-- Depends on Use Cases and Entities

-### 4. Api
-- External tools and technologies
-- UI, databases, web frameworks, messaging
-- Depends on Interface Adapters

-## Clean Architecture Map
-- Domain
+Purpose

+The Domain layer contains pure business logic and rules.
+It is the most stable layer and should almost never change.

+What goes here
 - Entities
+- Value Objects
+- Domain Events
+- Domain Exceptions
+- Interfaces (only if they are domain-related)

+What must NOT be here
+- ❌ Entity Framework
+- ❌ ASP.NET Core
+- ❌ Logging
-- ValueObjects
+- ❌ HTTP
+- ❌ Any external libraries (as much as possible)

-### Application
+### 2. Application (Use Cases)
+Purpose

+The Application layer orchestrates what the system does, not how it does it.
+What goes here

+- Use cases (Commands & Queries)
 - DTOs
-- Interfaces
+- Interfaces for persistence & services
+- Business workflows
+- Validation logic (business-level)

+What must NOT be here

+- ❌ EF Core implementations
+- ❌ HTTP concerns
+- ❌ Controllers
-- UseCases
+- ❌ Database details

-### Infrastructure
+### 3. Infrastructure (Details & Implementations)
+Purpose

+The Infrastructure layer contains all technical details.

+This is where you put:
+- Database access
+- EF Core
+- File system
+- Email services
+- External APIs
+- Logging implementations

+What goes here
+- Repository implementations
+- DbContext
-- Persistence
+- External service clients
-- Repositories
+- Configurations

+Dependency Direction
+- Infrastructure depends on Application
+- Infrastructure implements Application interfaces

-### Api
+### 4. Api (Presentation)
+Purpose

+The API layer handles communication with the outside world.

+Responsibilities
+- HTTP requests & responses
+- Model binding
+- Authentication & authorization
+- Status codes
+- Mapping DTOs

+What must NOT be here
+- ❌ Business logic
-- Controllers
+- ❌ Database access
-- Middlewares
+- ❌ EF Core

+### Mental Model to Remember
+- Domain → What is true in the business
+- Application → What the system does
+- Infrastructure → How it is done
+- API → How users talk to it

 ## ⭐ All Clean Architecture variants use the same 4 conceptual layers, but different authors rename them.